dlbjames/MSTgo/readme.md

 > **numOfEdges** - number of edges in each graph

-> e0 1 2 3 4 ... edges - first edge with numOfEdges edges
+> e0 1 2 3 4 ... edges - first edge with numOfEdges edges where the values are the cost for that connection e0 - e2 costs 2

 Ex:
 > 1